raphaelpinel/snowshop/README.md

 `dotnet sln list` lists projects to verify API has been added to solution `dotnet new gitignore --force` creates a gitignore file.
-Pass --force if you had already a gitignore file In VSCode with C# Extensions by jchannon: Shift Cmd P > .NET generate assets for Build and Debug
+Pass --force if you had already a gitignore file In VSCode with C# Extensions by jchannon: Shift Cmd P > .NET generate assets for Build and Debug `dotnet watch run -p API` watch for any site change and restart server every time